 - Family Support: We engage each young person’s family in the process of developing a plan for the young person and supporting the steps along the way.

 Graham Windham Mental Health provides quality mental health services to children and youth, and their caregivers.
-Our services address a range of mental-health related issues including behaviors that interfere with school success (inattention, hyperactivity, aggression, etc.) as well as child and adolescent depression, anxiety and ADHD.
+Our services address a range of mental-health-related issues including behaviors that interfere with school success (inattention, hyperactivity, aggression, etc.) as well as child and adolescent depression, anxiety, and ADHD.
 In addition to addressing and resolving behavior, a primary goal of our licensed clinical staff is to help our children, youth and families address and heal the trauma associated with child and youth maltreatment including physical and sexual abuse.
-We have a community mental health center in Harlem, and have also opened a satellite mental health clinic at our Bronx office.
-Our Clinic’s multi-faceted program aims to help young people between the ages of 5-25 make life altering changes and help in overcoming obstacles.
-This involves close work with families in helping strengthen positive self-concepts, gain new life skills, improve decision making skills, regulate emotions, and develop future goals.
-The program uses several, evidenced based interventions suited to work with the children and families involved at Graham, as well as in the community.
-These treatments include Trauma Focused Cognitive Behavioral Therapy (TFCBT), Motivational Interviewing (MI), and Cognitive Behavioral Therapy as it applies to depression, anxiety and behavioral issues.
-Play therapy, psychoeducation, group therapy, psychiatric evaluations and medication therapy are also part of the range of services available.
-Our clinicians take a collaborate approach to treatment and engage with parents/guardians from the very beginning of treatment.
+We have a community mental health center in Harlem and have also opened a satellite mental health clinic at our Bronx office.
+Our Clinic’s multi-faceted program aims to help young people between the ages of 5-25 make life-altering changes and help in overcoming obstacles.
+This involves close work with families in helping strengthen positive self-concepts, gain new life skills, improve decision-making skills, regulate emotions, and develop future goals.
+The program uses several, evidence-based interventions suited to work with the children and families involved at Graham, as well as in the community.
+These treatments include Trauma-Focused Cognitive Behavioral Therapy (TFCBT), Motivational Interviewing (MI), and Cognitive Behavioral Therapy as it applies to depression, anxiety, and behavioral issues.
+Play therapy, psychoeducation, group therapy, psychiatric evaluations, and medication therapy are also part of the range of services available.
+Our clinicians take a collaborative approach to treatment and engage with parents/guardians from the very beginning of treatment.
 From the very first stage of intake, parents/guardians are asked about the goals they would like to accomplish.